shortstheory/dtn-unetstack/README.md

 The BeaconReq should also some way of informing other nodes about which ReliableLinks are available on the node.
 Neighboring nodes can use this information to decide the best Link to send a DatagramReq on.

+**Alternative:** There doesn't seem to be a mechanism to resolve the Agent class from the AgentID.
+So we can send the Beacon message on each of the links and see which links we get a response on to determine which reliable links are available.

 ```
 class DtnBeacon {
     int duration;